 Adjacent to the brewery, you’ll find the Genesee Brew House, a three-story building that offers the chance to try their beer and some of the delicious food put out by their kitchen.
 For me, though, the highlight here is the view from the roof where you’ll find incredible views of High Falls and the Rochester skyline.

-Even if Genesee doesn’t have the best beers in the city, those views make this definitely worthy of a stop.
+Even if Genesee doesn’t have the best beers in the city, those views make this one of my favorite places to visit in Rochester.

 Nine Maidens Brewing Company